 - Store or maintain another's proprietary

-- Information without their permission
+- Information without their permission.

-- Download, store, use, or share any unlicensed copies of software, music or other copyrighted work
+- Download, store, use or share any unlicensed copies of software, music or other copyrighted work.

-- Give the company access to proprietary or other nonpublic information about its competitors or third parties
+- Give Akima Data Management access to proprietary or other nonpublic information about its competitors or third parties.

-- Conduct outside business
+- Conduct outside business.